mjrgh/pico-sdk-2.2.0/Snapshot-Creation-Notes.md

 toolchain is all nicely self-contained, so we can just make a snapshot of its install directory to include in our updated build tree.

-The only remaining loose end is "picotool", a custom tool that Raspberry Pi provides.
-That's really only needed because the CMake script irritatingly insists on checking that it's present and up-to-date, and bombs out early in the project build if it's not.
-I say "irritating" because the CMake script doesn't bother to check whether or not the project it's building actually needs picotool;
-it just assumes that it's a requirement, even when the project doesn't care about it.
-Fortunately, it's not too hard to build on Windows, so building it seemed like the easiest way to resolve the script complaint.
-Besides, some projects might actually need it.
+The only remaining loose ends are "picotool" and "pioasm", custom tools that Raspberry Pi provides.
+The picotool dependency is mostly just for the sake of satisfying the cmake configuration checker, but I didn't want to mess with that so it's needed even though I don't actually use it in my Pinscape Pico project.  pioasm is something you genuinely need if you're using the Pico's PIO facilities, which Pinscape Pico does extensively.
+These are simple programs with minimal dependencies and working CMAKE configurations, so they're straightforward to build using the procedures described above.